-An independent study is a learning experience that allows a student an opportunity for self-directed learning related to an area of academic and/or professional interest.
+An independent study is a learning experience that allows a student an opportunity for self-directed learning related to an area of academic and/or professional interest under the supervision of a faculty sponsor.
 The independent study will involve, in a broad sense, critical analysis and application or development of theories and concepts relating to the area of inquiry chosen by the student.
 Although the student may engage in creative projects or field research, such endeavors must be accompanied by the previously described academic approaches and written assignments.

-To qualify for an independent study, a student must meet all of the following criteria:
+To qualify to apply for an independent study, a student must meet all of the following criteria:

-- Have a minimum GPA of 3.5 at the time of the request
+- Have a minimum cumulative GPA of 3.5 at the time of application

-- Select an independent study related to the educational goals of the student, who should have sufficient background to undertake the independent study and learn from the experience
+- Have sufficient background to undertake the independent study and learn from the independent study experience

 To apply for an independent study, a student must:

-- Begin planning well before the registration period for the semester in which the independent study will be undertaken because preparation of a proposal requires a great deal of thought and consideration
+- Begin planning well before the registration period for the semester in which the independent study will be undertaken, as preparation of a proposal requires a great deal of thought and consideration